by Collyn Rivers – Updated 2021

 Making trailers more stable – sway control systems

 Any trailer towed via an overhung hitch has a natural tendency to sway.
 With well-designed and laden trailers towed by a suitable vehicle, such swaying normally dies out within two/three cycles.
 It is mildly annoying but harmless.

 After-market sway control systems usefully and effectively control low-speed swaying.
 They introduce friction that dissipates sway energy as heat.
 That seemingly overlooked is a basic law of physics.
 That frictional force is a constant – but sway force increases with the square of the speed.
 At 100 km/h a friction hitch is close to useless.
 Its damping is down to 1% or so.

 Both are effective at low speed.
 But, if fitted to a trailer that is otherwise unstable, these devices mask a dangerous underlying condition.
 They are akin to pain killers instead of medical treatment.
-Sway control is routinely included with some UK/EU travel trailers – but only as an aid to low-speed comfort.
+Sway control is routinely included with some UK/EU caravans – but only as an aid to low-speed comfort.

 The US products (from ALKO/Dexter) operate at lower levels of sway acceleration (about 0.2 g).
-They brake each travel trailer wheel at whatever level is deemed optimum.
+They brake each caravan wheel at whatever level is deemed optimum.
 The makers claim they can be fitted to trailers with any form of braking.
 Either system is worth fitting.
 They do not, however, substitute for making trailers stable.
 When these systems are triggered they do not initially reduce sway.
 They reduce speed.